hkellaway/HNKGooglePlacesAutocomplete/README.md

 ### Utilities

-- `CLPlacemark+HNKAdditions.h` - provides translation from a Place object to a `CLPlacemark`
+- `CLPlacemark+HNKAdditions.h` - provides translation from an `HNKGooglePlacesAutocompletePlace to a `CLPlacemark`

 ## Usage